Machian Gravity: A mathematical formulation for Mach's Principle: Calculations for Cosmology

 \subsection{Calculating the components for a diagonal metric}

 The most general line element for explaining cosmology should satisfy two postulates, the Weyl postulate and the isotropy condition.
-Therefore, similar to the Robertson-Walker line element, we can choose the line element as
+Similar to the Robertson-Walker line element, we can choose the line element as

+The line element being a diagonal line element automatically satisfies the Weyl postulate.
+Although this line element is a spherically symmetric line element it does not by default satisfy the isotropy condition.
+However, we can take $R = r e^{\kappa/2}$ for get a flat isotropic space-time.
+Similarly for a non-flat spacetime also we can chose $e^\kappa$ and $R$ accordingly.
+Therefore, if we derive the field equations for this general metric we can replace various elements to get the equations for any specific line element.
 The exponentials are taken to make sure that these quantities can't be negative.
 The extra parameter $\epsilon$ gives us a library of changing the signature of the background dimension, as well as we can put $\epsilon = 0$ to get the four-dimensional components of the Ricci tensor.
 The nonzero Christoffel's symbols from this metric can be calculated as

 In these expressions, $\dot{x}$ represents the derivative with respect to the normal time, $x^{\prime}$ represents the derivative with respect to the radius vector, i.e. $r$, and finally, $x^*$ represents the derivatives with respect to the fifth-dimensional coordinate $\zeta$.
 As we know the Christoffel's symbols, the 5D Ricci tensor for this metric can be calculated that are given by